shubhang123/Obsidian-Notes/6th sem notes/software engineering/iunit 1/2)SDLC Models/SDLC Models.md

 *   Increase the opportunity to hit market windows.
 *   **Accelerate sales cycles with early customer exposure**.
 *   **Increase management visibility of project progress**.
+# RAD Model
+*Rapid Application Development Model (RAD)*

+First proposed by IBM in 1980’s.
+The critical feature of this model is the use of **powerful development tools and techniques.**
+Software development process is based on **prototyping without any specific planning.**
+There is **less attention paid to the planning and more priority is given to the development tasks.**
+It targets at developing software in a short span of time.

+It focuses on input-output source and destination of the information.
+It emphasizes on delivering projects in small pieces; the larger projects are divided into a series of smaller projects.
+The main features of RAD modeling are that it **focuses on the reuse of templates, tools, processes, and code.**

+### SDLC RAD modeling has following phases:
+*   Business Modeling
+*   Data Modeling
+*   Process Modeling
+*   Application Generation
+*   Testing and Turnover

+### (A) Business Modeling
+The business model for the product under development is designed on basis of the **flow of information and distribution between various business channels.**
+The **information flow among business functions is defined by answering questions like** what data drives the business process, what data is generated, who generates it, where does the information go, who process it and so on.

+### (B) Data Modeling
+The information collected from business modeling is reviewed , refined and analyzed into a set of data objects that are significant for the business.
+The attributes of all data sets is identified and defined.
+The relation between these data objects are established and defined in detail in relevance to the business model.

+### (C) Process Modeling
+The data object sets that is declared in the data modeling phase is transformed to achieve the business information flow necessary to implement a business function and achieve specific business objectives as per the business model.
+The **process model for any changes or enhancements to the data object sets is defined in this phase.**
+Process descriptions for adding, deleting, retrieving or modifying a data object are given.

+### (D) Application Generation
+The **actual system is built and coding is done by using automation tools.**
+Automated tools are used for the construction of the software, to convert process and data models into prototypes.
+Even they use the **4th GL/5th GL techniques.**

+### (E) Testing and Turnover
+Many of the programming components have already been tested since RAD emphasis reuse.
+As prototypes are individually tested during every iteration, the overall testing time is reduced in RAD.
+However, **the data flow and the interfaces between all the components need to be thoroughly tested with complete test coverage.** The new part must be tested, and all interfaces must be fully exercised.
+Since most of the programming components have already been tested, it reduces the risk of any major issues.

+### When to use RAD Methodology?
+*   When a **system needs to be produced in a short span of time** (2-3 months).
+*   When the **requirements are known**.
+*   When the **user will be involved all through the life cycle**.
+*   When **technical risk is less**.
+*   When a **budget is high enough** to afford designers for modeling along with the cost of automated tools for code generation.

+### Advantages of RAD Model:
+*   This model is **flexible for change**.
+*   Each **phase in RAD brings highest priority functionality** to the customer.
+*   It **reduced development time.**
+*   It increases the **reusability of features**.
+*   It is useful when you have to **reduce the overall project risk.**
+*   Due to code generators and code reuse, there is a **reduction of manual coding.**
+*   Due to prototyping in nature, there is a **possibility of lesser defects.**

+### Disadvantages of RAD Model:
+*   It required **highly skilled designers**.
+*   All application is not compatible with RAD.
+*   For smaller projects, we cannot use the RAD model.
+*   On the **high technical risk, it's not suitable**.
+*   Required user involvement.
+*   **Reduced scalability** occurs because a RAD developed application begins as a prototype and evolves into a finished application.
+*   Progress and problems accustomed are hard to track as such there is **no documentation to demonstrate what has been done.**